mozilla/pkipolicy/rootstore/policy.md

   * If the signing key is P-384, the signature MUST use ECDSA with SHA-384.
 The encoded AlgorithmIdentifier MUST match the following hex-encoded bytes:
   `300a06082a8648ce3d040303`.

+  * If the signing key is P-521, the signature MUST use ECDSA with SHA-512.
+When encoded, the AlgorithmIdentifier MUST be byte-for-byte identical with the following hex-encoded bytes:
+  `300a06082a8648ce3d040304`.

 The above encodings consist of the corresponding OID with the parameters field omitted, as specified by [RFC 5758, Section 3.2](https://datatracker.ietf.org/doc/html/rfc5758#section-3.2).